alexarguello/flatmap-docs-kit/docusaurus-resource/docs/10-machine-learning/machine-learning/external-ml-tutorial.md

 # review-reason: "seems not to be on the right topic"
 #                        # required when status: review-needed — will show on the article and in the dashboard

-author: "Lize Raes (@lizeraes)"
+author: "Data Science Central (@datasciencecentral)"

-eta: 2025-07-01           # Set only if status is draft
+# eta: 2025-07-01           # Set only if status is draft

 # Feature-related tags (only if this doc describes a feature or gap in Java+AI):
 # feature-status: preview        # missing / experimental / preview / stable / specified